Debbie Marti: Career

 Marti would continue as the UK's most consistent jumper for several years, although she was forced to withdraw from the 1993 World Championships due to injury.
-In 1994 she cleared 1.91 m to win a bronze medal at the Commonwealth Games in Victoria, Canada.
+In 1994, she cleared 1.91 m to win a bronze medal at the Commonwealth Games in Victoria, Canada.
 In 1996, she achieved her lifetime outdoor best of 1.
 94 m.
-She cleared this height in both Tallinn in June, then again in Birmingham in July, at the British Olympic Trials.
+She cleared this height in both Tallinn in June and again in Birmingham in July, at the British Olympic Trials.
 At the Atlanta Olympics, she failed to reach the final with a best of 1.85 m, for 19th overall in qualification.

 Marti reached her peak indoors in 1997, by clearing 1.95 m at the Birmingham indoor Grand Prix, to add one centimetre to the UK indoor record that she held jointly with Diana Davies and Jo Jennings.
 This height was also equal to the UK outdoor record.
 The record stood for 17 years, until Katarina Johnson-Thompson cleared 1.96 m on 8 February 2014.
-Also that year she reached the World Indoor Championship final in Paris and competed at the World Championships in Athens.
+Also, that year she reached the World Indoor Championship final in Paris and competed at the World Championships in Athens.

-After a few low key years, Marti concluded her international career by finishing sixth at the 2002 Commonwealth Games in Manchester.
+After a few low-key years, Marti concluded her international career by finishing sixth at the 2002 Commonwealth Games in Manchester.